Epic South East Asia

 Important information

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Days 2, 17, 21 (Overnight train) and Day 28 (Homestay) and is subject to availability.
+The single supplement excludes Days 2, 17, 22 (Overnight train), Days 27, 28 (Bungalow) and Day 29 (Homestay) and is subject to availability.
 Please speak to your booking agent for further information.
 Please note that some room configurations have two single beds, although a double bed will always be requested if required.

 2. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport), for internal flights and train tickets.
 Ticketing fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing a new ticket.